-It will of course take a bit of back seat when the little one arrives, but I hope once we settle down to some kind of new normal that I can get back to a bit more regular blogging.
-I love blogging, I really do – I do it as a hobby, and is often how I unwind of an evening, so I’m looking forward to get back into it with hopefully a bit more vigour!
+It will of course take a bit of a back seat when the little one arrives, but I hope once we settle down to some kind of new normal that I can get back to a bit more regular blogging.
+I love blogging, I really do.
+I do it as a hobby and is often how I unwind of an evening.
+So I’m looking forward to getting back into it with hopefully a bit more vigour!

 I have to say I love my gaudy baubles.
 Some of mine are favourites from my childhood.
-Others I’ve found in charity shops, others remind me of Christmases past that my partner and I have shared, and others my daughter has chosen since she was just one year old (it’s a bit of a tradition of ours that every year we travel into Edinburgh where she gets to pick a new bauble for the tree), and others my daughter has made.
+Others I’ve found in charity shops, others remind me of Christmases past that my partner and I have shared.
+And others my daughter has chosen since she was just one year old.
+It’s a bit of a tradition of ours that every year we travel into Edinburgh where she gets to pick a new bauble for the tree.
+I’ve also got others my daughter has made.
 So it’s safe to say we fully embraced the gaudiness of the season!

 Our actual Christmas and New Year was a rather quiet affair, just the three of us at home.
-Lots of roast dinners, nice food, hot chocolate, long lies, movies by the fire, walks when the weather cooperated, reading Christmas books and playing with new toys.
-The only hectic point was Christmas Eve, when my then 3 year old (now 4 year old) got a little bit too excited.
+Lots of roast dinners, nice food, hot chocolate, long lies, movies by the fire, walks when the weather cooperated, reading Christmas books, and playing with new toys.
+The only hectic point was Christmas Eve when my then 3 year old (now 4-year-old) got a little bit too excited.
 There was some very excited dancing whilst watching The Muppet’s Christmas Carol!